ihongs/HongsCORE.old/README.md

 Then, open doc/ERM/hcum.mwb by MysqlWorkbench, use Database->Synchronize Model to create tables.
 Change your database,username,password in web/META-INF/context.xml and web/WEB-INF/conf/db-default.xml.

-Now you can build project, open browser and goto http://localhost:8080/HongsCORE/hcum/.
+Now you can build this project, open browser and goto http://localhost:8080/HongsCORE/hcum/.